 DWR (Durable Water Repellency) - A coating added to fabrics to make them water-resistant.
 DWR coatings are commonly used in conjunction with water resistant breathable fabrics to prevent the outer layer of the fabric from becoming saturated with water.
 Durable water-repellent finishes tend to wear off over time, and fabrics need to be re-treated to maintain water-repellency.
 Washing the garment first helps any DWR that remains to work better; a subsequent treatment with a 'spray-on' or 'soak-in' treatment will improve water-repellency.

 Bonded- A non-woven fabric in which fibers are attached together by a bonding material (usually an adhesive).
 Joining a face or shell fabric to a fleece backing allows us to combine the comfort and style characteristics of a variety of fabrics-some with enhanced performance properties, others for style.

-Softshell- Garment made of a smooth-faced, stretchy, tightly-woven fabric that usually consists of nylon blended with elastane.
-They are renowned for their unrestrictive range of motion, body-hugging fit, superb breathability, wind and water resistance (to varying degrees), quietness (no rustling as you walk around) and often stylish appearance.
+Softshell- Garments made of a smooth-faced, stretchy, tightly-woven fabric that usually consists of nylon blended with elastane.
+They are renowned for their unrestricted range of motion, body-hugging fit, superb breathability, wind and water resistance (to varying degrees), quietness (no rustling as you walk around) and often stylish appearance.

-Laminated Fabric- A two-layer textile construction comprised of a polymer film bonded to a fabric.
-Makes fabric water-resistant.
+Laminated Fabric- A two-layer textile construction comprised of a polymer film bonded to a fabric which makes fabric water-resistant.

-2 Layer (2L) fabric = waterproof membrane + outer material laminated together, with a separate fabric or mesh liner that hangs inside the jacket.
-This type of fabric is very comfortable and versatile
+2 Layer (2L) fabric = A waterproof membrane + outer material laminated together, with a separate fabric or mesh liner that hangs inside the jacket.
+This type of fabric is very comfortable and versatile.

-2.5 Layer (2.5L) fabric= waterproof membrane + outer material laminated together, but with a printed or sprayed on partial liner.
-Most lightweight, flexible, and packable material of it's kind.
+2.5 Layer (2.5L) fabric= A waterproof membrane + outer material laminated together, but with a printed or sprayed on partial liner.
+It is the most lightweight, flexible, and packable material of it's kind.